baraaaljabban/weather_mobile_app/README.md

 flutter test
 ```

-## Improvements
-1. more abstraction for some UI parts would be more better to use it in other Places.
-2. test cases can be more coverage.

 ## Best Practise
 1. Implemente Seperation of Concerns by applying MVVM as clean architecture
 2. Implement Dependency Injection for providing objects to required class by applying GET_IT library